pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 As I was sitting there in the workshop, thinking about all the above, the answer came to me slowly but clearly.
-A thought occurred that, well, had nothing to do with the exercise, except perhaps indirectly: because the research processes were made explicit and studied this way, it allowed us to reason about, find patterns, and learn from them.
-What if we could look at the research process in more of a _functional_ way?
-Isn't it the _process_ that needs to be open and replicable? _So why are we not publishing the research process, even across tools, as the fundamental scholarly output?_ If knowledge discovery happens sequentially for a researcher, _why are we not publishing the journey of the researcher?_ If the process was the product, many of the problems we are facing right now in scholarly communications relating to reproducibility, participation, and the integration of scholarship into society would be greatly diminished or eliminated completely.
+A thought occurred that, well, had nothing to do with [the exercise], except perhaps indirectly: because the research processes were made explicit and studied this way, it allowed us to reason about, find patterns, and learn from them.
+Then a flood of questions entered my mind: _What if we could look at the research process in more of a tangible way?
+Isn't it the process that needs to be open and replicable?
+So why are we not publishing the research process, even across tools, as the fundamental scholarly output?
+If research or even knowledge discovery happens sequentially for a researcher, why are we not publishing the journey of the researcher?_ If the process was the product, many of the problems we are facing right now in scholarly communications relating to reproducibility, participation, and the integration of scholarship into society would be greatly diminished or eliminated completely.
 Researchers would also have something to show for all their thinking.
 From this perspective, the entire research process could be viewed as a sequence of decisions.
 The researcher's thoughts and and the process of how they arrived at conclusions should form the basis of research publication and collaboration.

 I'm not advocating here that we capture a complete record of everything that a researcher is doing.
 But we need make explicit this common thread---this